 The research grants or projects seen on Discovery are currently only those that are UTS administered.

 They automatically populate in Symplectic and Discovery profile through Research Master.
-Any enquiries regarding projects should come to the Research Office.
+Any enquiries regarding projects should be sent to RKIT@uts.edu.au.